Orgasm Inc: The Story of OneTaste: Reception

 The Rotten Tomatoes review aggregator recorded an 83% positive rating for the film, based on six reviews, with the critical consensus summarized as: "This investigative documentary employs access to 15 years of never-before-seen footage and interviews with former members to pull back the curtain on the organization and its controversial, enigmatic leader."
 According to Common Sense Media, the film directors "allow Daedone's upbeat lectures to speak for themselves but gradually an array of her well-spoken financial and psychological victims offer another view, casting a retrospective sinister shadow on Daedone's goals".

 Litigation

-Fourteen former OneTaste members sued Netflix on November 2, 2022, in an attempt to block the release of the film, claiming that much of the footage used in the film was "misappropriated" by a former OneTaste employee.
-A petition signed by close to 500 people pleading Netflix not use the stolen footage which the individuals never signed over consent to Netflix to use.
+Fourteen former OneTaste members sued Netflix on November 2, 2022, in an attempt to block the film's release, claiming that much of the footage in the film was "misappropriated" by a former OneTaste employee.
+Nearly 500 people signed a petition asking Netflix not to use the stolen footage, which the signers said they never consented to let Netflix use.
 The judge denied the motion.
-The plaintiffs withdrew their lawsuit on November 7, after the documentary was released with their faces blurred or out-of-frame.
+The plaintiffs withdrew their lawsuit on November 7 after the documentary was released with their faces blurred or out of frame.